-Liv Boucher, Running Leader
+Liv Boucher, Group Manager

-Finalist of the Power of Sport Award - Coventry, Solihull and Warwickshire
+Winner of the Power of Sport Award - Coventry, Solihull and Warwickshire

-Through running, I've gained true friends that motivate me to keep going, the way I feel after a run is amazing.
-It gives me a chance to get lost in myself and see the improvement I've made.
+Through running I've gained true friends that motivate me to keep going.
+The way I feel after a run is amazing, it gives me a chance to get lost in myself and see the improvement I've made.
 I love running because of all these things and more so now because of how it’s brought our community together.